Generalized Wigner theorem for non-invertible symmetries: Generalized Wigner Theorem

-\item We next turn to the ``only if'' portion of our theorem and demonstrate that if probabilities remain invariant under the action of a non-invertible transformation (a basic defining requirement of symmetries, following Wigner) then the corresponding operator {\it must be} of the form of Eq. (\ref{polar}).
-In what follows, we first discuss (i) the case of linear $\widehat{D}$ and then turn to (ii) antilinear $\widehat{D}$. \\ To illustrate this for {\it linear} $\widehat{D}$, we recall that any non-invertible linear operator admits a (non-unique) polar decomposition (see, e.g., \cite{Wojcik_2017} and also Appendix A):
+\item We next turn to the ``only if'' portion of our theorem and demonstrate that if probabilities remain invariant under the action of a transformation (a basic defining requirement of symmetries, following Wigner) then the corresponding operator {\it must be} of the form of Eq. (\ref{polar}).
+In what follows, we first discuss (i) the case of linear $\widehat{D}$ and then turn to (ii) antilinear $\widehat{D}$. \\ To illustrate this for {\it linear} $\widehat{D}$, we recall that any linear operator (whether invertible or non-invertible) admits a (non-unique, left) polar decomposition (see, e.g., \cite{Wojcik_2017} and also Appendix \ref{section5}):